digitalocean/ovs/CONTRIBUTING.md

         These are obsolete forms of VMware-BZ: that can still be seen in old change log entries.
 (They are obsolete because they do not tell the reader what bug tracker is referred to.)

+    Fixes: 63bc9fb1c69f (“packets: Reorder CS_* flags to remove gap.”)

+        If you would like to record which commit introduced a bug being fixed, you may do that with a “Fixes” header.
+This assists in determining which OVS releases have the bug, so the patch can be applied to all affected versions.
+The easiest way to generate the header in the proper format is with this git command:

+        git log -1 --pretty=format:"Fixes: %h (\"%s\")" --abbrev=12 COMMIT_REF

+    Vulnerability: CVE-2016-2074

+        Specifies that the patch fixes or is otherwise related to a security vulnerability with the given CVE identifier.
+Other identifiers in public vulnerability databases are also suitable.

+        If the vulnerability was reported publicly, then it is also appropriate to cite the URL to the report in a Reported-at tag.
+Use a Reported-by tag to acknowledge the reporters.

 Developer's Certificate of Origin
 ---------------------------------